PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: System Model

 In this section, we detail our system's global reward objective which allows efficient fleet dispatch in fulfilling service workloads of different kinds.
 This global reward is optimized by our proposed algorithm in a distributed fashion as vehicles solve their own DQN (Deep Q-Network) to maximize rewards.

-The goals of the system objective include: \begin{enumerate*} \item satisfying the demand of pick-up orders, thereby minimizing the demand-supply mismatch. \item minimizing the time taken to pick-up an order (aka pick-up wait time) in tandem to the dispatch time taken for a vehicle to move to a pick-up location. \item minimizing the additional travel time incurred by orders due to participating in a shared vehicle. \item minimizing the number of vehicles deployed to minimize fuel consumption and traffic congestion. \item maximizing vehicle earnings. \end{enumerate*}

-This overall objective is optimized at each vehicle in the distributed transportation network.
-The optimization process includes a route planning and matching policy, a pricing policy, and the DQN dispatch policy all working in tandem with each other.
+The goals of the system objective include: \begin{enumerate*} \item satisfying the demand of pick-up orders, thereby minimizing the demand-supply mismatch. \item minimizing the time taken to pick-up an order (aka pick-up wait time) in tandem to the dispatch time taken for a vehicle to move to a pick-up location. \item minimizing the additional travel time incurred by orders due to participating in a shared vehicle. \item minimizing the number of vehicles deployed to minimize fuel consumption and traffic congestion, and \item maximizing vehicle earnings. \end{enumerate*} \\ This overall objective is optimized at each vehicle in the distributed transportation network.
+This optimization includes a route planning and matching policy, a pricing policy, and a dispatching policy, all working in tandem with each other.